 - Physical examination required for every one of any age applicants.
-This step consists of checking your general health like a blood pressure, eyes, ears, elbows and knees.
+This step consists of checking your general health like blood pressure, eyes, ears, elbows, and knees.
 Also, the temperature will be checked as well.
 You also will be asked by a doctor to show your genitals and a mental status evaluation is required as well.

 - Tuberculin skin test.
 All applicants age two and older must pass the tuberculin skin test.

 - The serologic blood test also required.
 All the applicant age 15 and older must pass this test.
 This blood test will show the HIV status, syphilis and etc.

 - Vaccination chart.
 For every special applicant case, there are specific rules for the vaccination chart.
 It depends on a country where the applicant lives.

 Sometimes, there are cases when the applicant (woman) is already pregnant on the processing time of getting the green card.
 The X-Rays test and etc. are required as well for such cases too.
 Such women need to have an additional consultation with the gynecologist about further vaccinations.

 There are also the cases when the applicant has a drug addiction.
 The physician will notify the applicant for further treatment.